medical weight loss solutions in-stock

 Pharmacies are your traditional go-to places for purchasing birth control pills.
 In some regions, like New South Wales (NSW), a trial allows trained pharmacists to supply a 12-month supply of certain low-risk oral contraceptive pills without a new prescription from a doctor.
 Pharmacists can dispense a four-month emergency supply of an oral contraceptive pill and continue a script issued by a healthcare professional for up to 12 months for low-risk pills.

-Bear in mind, pharmacists can only provide a resupply of the contraceptive pill if its primary use is for contraception, rather than for other purposes such as acne prevention.
+Bear in mind, pharmacists can only provide a resupply of the contraceptive pill if its primary use is for contraception, rather than for other purposes, like acne.

 Family Planning Clinics